Belarus in the Eurovision Song Contest 2012: Competing entries

+Shows

 Semi-final

 The televised semi-final took place on 21 December 2011 at the BTRC studios in Minsk, hosted by Denis Kurian.
 Prior to the semi-final, a draw for the running order took place on 16 December 2011.
-A 50/50 combination of votes from ten jury members made up of music professionals and public televoting selected the top five songs to qualify to the final.
-The jury consisted of Alexander Tikhanovich, Inna Afanasieva, Alexey Khlestov, Anatoly Yarmolenko, Nikolay Skorikov, Yuriy Vashchuk, Leonid Shirin, Evgeny Oleinik, Alexander Mezhenny and Dmitry Baranov.
+A 50/50 combination of votes from jury members made up of music professionals and public televoting selected the top five songs to qualify to the final.